swatterrpe50868/swatterrpe/README.md

-The development of the first expressways, or controlled-access highways, in the United States in the mid-20th century provided fast and efficient travel routes for commuters and long-distance travelers alike.
+The widespread adoption of road signs, lane markings, and traffic signals in the 20th century standardized communication and navigation for drivers, enhancing safety and reducing accidents on roads.